DavidMetcalfe/browsercookie-windows-support/README.md

 ## Install

-Simply include the browsercookie/ folder in your working directory, and `import browsercookie`.
+Install required packages for all systems: `pip install pycryptodome keyring`, then simply include the browsercookie/ folder in your working directory, and `import browsercookie`.

 ### On Windows: